Professor of Law

 Levitt had previously served in federal government as a Deputy Assistant Attorney General in the Civil Rights Division of the U.S. Department of Justice.
 At DOJ, he primarily supported the Civil Rights Division’s work on voting rights and protections against employment discrimination (including federal statutory protections against workplace discrimination based on race, ethnicity, sex -- including pregnancy, sexual orientation, and gender identity -- religion, national origin, citizenship status, and military service).

 Levitt has published in the flagship law reviews at Harvard, Columbia, NYU, Georgetown, and William & Mary, the peer-reviewed Election Law Journal, and the flagship online law journals at Yale and NYU, among others.
 He has served as a visiting faculty member at the Yale Law School, at USC's Gould School of Law, and at Caltech.
-He was honored to receive Loyola's Excellence in Teaching Award in 2013-14 and 2019-20.
+He was Loyola's Associate Dean for Research from 2017-20, and was honored to receive Loyola's Excellence in Teaching Award in 2013-14 and 2019-20.

 Levitt has been invited to testify before committees of the U.S. House and Senate, the U.S. Civil Rights Commission, several state legislative bodies, and both federal and state courts.
 His research has been cited extensively in the media and the courts, including the U.S. Supreme Court.
 He maintains the website All About Redistricting, tracking the process of state and federal redistricting around the country, including litigation.